 What’s with the name “Wooden Spoon”?
 In the show, Sandy uses a large wooden spoon as a cooking utensil.
 Whether it’s stirring soup or sauteing garlic, he uses the implement to do the job.
 No need for fancy metal utensils.
 Iconic and simple just like his trademark wooden spoon, and you can see this in his take on Filipino cuisine through the restaurant’s dishes.
 It’s no surprise, being a scion of culinary powerhouse Nora Daza.
 I guess it really runs in the family.

-The Katipunan location is Wooden Spoon’s flagship branch.
-As of this typing, they have two more branches: Power Plant Mall in Makati and foodie haven Kapitolyo in Pasig.
+The Katipunan location was among Wooden Spoon’s first branches when it started out.
+As of this typing, only the Power Plant Mall branch in Makati remains open.
 Wood was used extensively in this location, reminding diners of simple times and home-cooked meals.
 However, white is also utilized for a two-fold purpose: to give an illusion of space and to give a monotony from the brown wood.
 Do note that this location is not exactly the best place for private functions due to the limited space; their location in Kapitolyo is more suited for this purpose.